mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 `days_seen_session_end_bits`.
 This table is still populated once per day based on pings received over the previous day, but some of those pings will reflect sessions that started on previous days.
-This introduces some new complexity into retention calculations, because we'll always be undercounting clients if we have our retention window end on `submission_date`.
+This introduces some new complexity into retention calculations because we'll always be underestimating client counts if we have our retention window end on `submission_date`.

 When using activity date, it may be desirable to build in a few days of buffer to ensure we are considering late-arriving pings.
 For example, if we wanted